Civil War on the Don: Actions of the Military Government

 On November 7, 1917, Ataman Aleksey Kaledin issued the following appeal: "In view of the Bolsheviks' actions to attempt to overthrow the Provisional Government... the Military Government, considering such a seizure of power by the Bolsheviks to be criminal,... will provide... full support... to the Provisional Government...
-The Military Government has temporarily, until the restoration of the Provisional Government's authority and order in Rossiya,... assumed full executive state power in the Don Oblast".
+The Military Government has temporarily, until the restoration of the Provisional Government's authority and order in Russia,... assumed full executive state power in the Don Oblast".

-On November 8, while in Rostov the Council attempted to take power into its own hands, Kaledin from Novocherkassk introduced martial law in the coal mining region of the oblast, sending Kazaks there, and established contacts with the Cossack Leadership of Orenburg, Kuban, Astrakhan, and Terek.
+On November 8, while in Rostov the Council attempted to take power into its own hands, Kaledin from Novocherkassk introduced martial law in the coal mining region of the oblast, sending Cossacks there, and established contacts with the Cossack Leadership of Orenburg, Kuban, Astrakhan, and Terek.

 On November 9, Kaledin telegraphed an invitation to the Provisional Government and members of the Provisional Council of the Russian Republic to Novocherkassk to organize the fight against the Bolsheviks.

 On November 10, the Military Government liquidated the Makeevka Council, a number of mine Councils, and arrested delegates, among whom were not only Bolsheviks, but also Mensheviks.
 On November 13, delegates from the Don were arrested while returning from the Second Congress of Soviets.

 On November 15, Kaledin issued an order to introduce martial law throughout the Don Oblast.
 Military units were stationed in all industrial centres.
 General Nazarov and his Cossack Company settled in Taganrog, and General Pototskiy in Rostov.
 The Soviets were liquidated, workers' organizations were closed, their activists were fired from their jobs and, together with their families, were expelled outside the oblast.
 Delegations of Donets Miners sought protection in Petrograd and Kiev.
 The politicians of the Central Rada, who considered the Don Government as a potential partner in the future federation, tried to reason with it through negotiations and persuasion, which did not help much.
 The epicenter of tension was the largest city in the oblast, Rostov.

-At the conference of the Don Committee of the Russian Social Democratic Labor Party held on November 16, chaired by the Menshevik P. V. Zavarzin, it was noted that the introduction of martial law by the authorities of the Military Circle could, in the current situation, lead to the emergence of hotbeds of civil strife in the south of Rossiya.
-At the same time, the delegates agreed with Boris Vasilev that the party "must with all determination distance itself from any ideological closeness with Bolshevizm and recognize only technical agreements with them".
+At the conference of the Don Committee of the Russian Social Democratic Labor Party held on November 16, chaired by the Menshevik Zavarzin, it was noted that the introduction of martial law by the authorities of the Military Circle could, in the current situation, lead to the emergence of hotbeds of civil strife in the south of Russia.
+At the same time, the delegates agreed with Boris Vasilev that the party "must with all determination distance itself from any ideological closeness with Bolshevism and recognize only technical agreements with them".